Vulnerability Disclosure Policy

 Our initial outreach seeks to establish secure communication channels through official security disclosure mechanisms provided by the vendor, followed by direct email communication with potentially relevant contacts, and if necessary, outreach via social media channels (using direct messaging, not public channels).
 If all other methods fail, we may resort to contacting the vendor’s general office phone number.

 Sensitive vulnerability details are not shared until a secure communication channel is confirmed.
-At this initial point of contact, both parties establish an open communication channel and designate one or more points of contact in Redfox Security for collaboration purposes.
+At this initial point of contact, both parties establish an open communication channel and designate one or more points of contact in Redfox Cybersecurity for collaboration purposes.

-Once a secure channel is established, Redfox Security provides the vendor with detailed vulnerability information, including supporting evidence and relevant details for understanding, reproducing, and ideally fixing the vulnerability.
+Once a secure channel is established, Redfox Cybersecurity provides the vendor with detailed vulnerability information, including supporting evidence and relevant details for understanding, reproducing, and ideally fixing the vulnerability.
 This information may include exploitation details, proof of concept code, and any specific replication instructions.
-Redfox may assist in testing patches provided by vendors to ensure the issue has been effectively addressed.
+Redfox Cybersecurity may assist in testing patches provided by vendors to ensure the issue has been effectively addressed.
 Our communication also includes our intent to publish the vulnerability within 90 days.
 If the vendor’s resolution or workaround is ready within this timeframe, it will be included in the initial disclosure.
 Otherwise, it will be published separately when available.

 Unresponsive Contact